 Learn How to Cook a Turkey in a Bag for tender and flavorful turkey every time.
-This fool proof way to cook turkey is the easiest Thanksgiving turkey!
+This fool proof way to cook turkey is the easiest Thanksgiving turkey.

+I have been hosting the holidays at my house for over 15 years and we always make this turkey in a bag recipe.
 This is the best and easiest way to cook a turkey.
 You will get delicious meat every single time that is loaded with the best flavor.

-Best Way to cook a Turkey:
+Best Way to Cook a Turkey: